-In the past few weeks we have seen more and more companies being negatively affected by cost inflation pressures.
-We have been talking a great deal about increasing freight and pallet prices, higher trucking rates.
+In the past few weeks, we have seen more and more companies being negatively affected by cost inflation pressures.
+We have been talking a great deal about increasing freight and pallet prices, and higher trucking rates.
 These pressures are not going to go away, just ask management at the supermarket giants at Woolworths (WOW) and Coles (COL).
 You might also ask the managers at lesser known shade cloth manufacturer Gale Pacific (GAP).

 What do the Statistics say?

 The Forecasts for inflation have been uncertain.
 Whilst some analysts foresee normal inflation rates continuing, Many people have begun to note the already mentioned rising costs of shipping and transport of goods and services.

 The CPI (Consumer Price Index), measures inflation rates by comparing the prices of goods and services from one period to another.
 As such the Consumer Price Index, currently measures a 3% inflation rate, a spike from last years Covid drop of -0.3% (ABS) and contrasted to the March 2020 rate of 2.2%, Reserve Bank of Australia 2021.

 Crucially however, rising transport costs haven't fully transferred over into front-end consumer costs, as seen by Woolworths (WOW) CEO stating that "We can see legitimacy from the cost increase the suppliers are giving us but we’ve got to be very careful on how we pass those through to our customers.

 Are you ready to invest in Small Cap Stocks now?

 Get access to our best stocks to buy now.
 14 days free.
 No credit card required just enter your email and you're away.